 This pumpkin and cauliflower soup with ginger is a healthy way to get your pumpkin fix this autumn!
 This soup is thick, hearty, and comforting.
 The ginger gives it a little zing, warming you up further. 🙂

-This soup isn’t over-the-top pumpkin.
+This soup isn’t over-the-top pumpkin if you know what I mean.
 Cauliflower is a nice filler and good for you.
 This soup tastes quite similar to my acorn squash and carrot soup, if you’ve tried that one.
+This pumpkin soup with canned pumpkin is really easy – you don’t have to mess around with fresh pumpkin.

 I picked a perfect day to make this as it’s cold and rainy outside.
 I just got back from Arizona.
 Hello weather shock.
 And hello pumpkin!
 I think I mentioned last fall that I don’t go all cray-cray for pumpkin season.
 I don’t get the fuss.
 I don’t drink coffee so I don’t pumpkin spice my latte.
 I don’t have a big sweet tooth so I don’t pumpkin spice my muffins or whatever.
 I don’t like pumpkin pie.
 Too much mush, not enough crust.
 I hope I don’t lose any readers with this confession. 😀